NaohostMarket/SERVER-GENERAL-GUIDE/How to Order?/FromTicket.md

 *Reminder*<br>
 ```
-If it's past the estimate that hasn't been notified or has been notified, go to the ticket immediately and type **not yet**.<br>
+If it's past the estimate that hasn't been notified or has been notified, go to the ticket immediately and type "not yet".<br>
 ```
 8. And please set your server!.<br>